 - For improving cholesterol profile, you want to take 1 to 8 grams per day.

 - For lowering blood pressure, you want to take 3.5 to 4.5 grams per day.

 - For reducing fatty liver disease, you want to take 4.5 grams per day.

 - For reducing allergies and nasal congestion, you want to take 2 grams per day.

 In terms of how to take spirulina powder, one popular method is mixing it into a smoothie.

 Given spirulina’s illustrious history and impressive nutritional profile, it’s no surprise that it has been the focus of a fair amount of human research.

 It’s also no surprise that it does indeed confer a variety of health benefits.

-The precise mechanisms underlying these effects are still being investigated but nevertheless the exercise-related benefits of spirulina are well established in the research literature.
+The precise mechanisms underlying these effects are still being investigated, but nevertheless the exercise-related benefits of spirulina are well established in the scientific literature.

 It even has anti-microbial properties and thus helps you fight off infections.